mienaikoe/ziyu/Lore/Notes.md

 - War as a catalyst for social reform
 - Traveling speaker stories
   - Melna recruits people to her cause, and doesn't tell her plan to Pomri
-  - By speaking to people, she gains support against Holragi and Shaki.
+  - By speaking to people, she gains support against Holrag and Shaki.
   - By searching for clues, she learns more about Linyu.
 Including something the reader doesn't know.